 Eight years later, Calogero has grown into a young man who has been visiting Sonny regularly without his father's knowledge.
 Calogero is also part of a gang of local Italian-American boys, which concerns Sonny, who warns Calogero to keep away from them and focus more on his schoolwork.
 Later on, Calogero meets an African American girl, Jane Williams, and is smitten with her.
 Despite the high level of racial tension and dislike between Italian Americans and African Americans, Calogero arranges a date with Jane.
-He asks for advice from both his father and Sonny, with the latter lending Calogero his car.
-Later, Calogero's friends beat up the black cyclists who ride through their neighborhood, despite Calogero's attempts to defend them.
+He asks for advice from both his father and Sonny, with the latter lending Calogero his car so he can make a good impression.
+Later, Calogero's friends beat up some African American cyclists who ride through their neighborhood, despite Calogero's attempts to defend them.
 One of the cyclists turns out to be Jane's brother, Willie.
-Willie mistakes Calogero for one of the assailants and accuses "C" of beating him up when Calogero and Jane meet for their date.
+Willie mistakes Calogero for one of the assailants and accuses him of beating him up when Calogero and Jane meet for their date.
 Calogero loses his temper over the accusation and Willie's lack of gratitude, responding by accidentally addressing him with a racial slur, which he instantly regrets.
-Jane leaves with Willie.
+Jane, disappointed, leaves with Willie.